 The answer is yes.
 Given that cats purr from the time they’re kittens, purring helps put them at ease when they’re scared or unsure.
 It reminds them of the security they once had with their cat mum.

-This is why you’ll sometimes find your cat’s purr motor switched on in the most unlikely situations, like when at the vet.
+This is why you’ll sometimes find a cat’s purr motor switched on in the most unlikely situations, like when at the vet.
 Or if you’ve ever noticed your cat purring when a new person visits and picks them up, it may not be instant trust but good ol’ nerves at play.

-Do cats purr when they are sick?
+Can a cat’s purr mean they are sick?

 Not only can a cat’s purr heal them, it can heal you too!
 Have you ever noticed how after a long hard day, you just want to walk in and cuddle your cat?
 There may be more than meets the eye.